leewang0/RedisSessionProvider/README.md

 * .NET 4.5 library for storing Session data in Redis
 * ASP.NET web Sessions are stored as [Redis hashes](http://redis.io/commands#hash), with each Session\["someKey"\]
-translating to "someKey" in the Redish hash
+translating to "someKey" in the Redis hash
 * only performs SET or DEL operations back to Redis if the value has changed
 * batches all SET and DEL operations when the Session is released (at the end of the request)
-* uses the [Booksleeve](https://code.google.com/p/booksleeve/) redis client, an await-able library for asynchronous communication with Redis
+* uses the [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis) redis client
 * many configurable options for the particulars of using your redis instance(s), see the options section below
 * JSON serialization format for human-readable Session contents, using Json.NET
 * production-tested on [DateHookup](http://www.datehookup.com) a website that serves 25 million page visits (and